apache/kylin/website/_docs/tutorial/quick_start_for_mdx.md

 - This tutorial mainly uses Docker of MDX for Kylin as a demonstration.
 - Complete the installation of Docker of MDX for Kylin, as described in [Quickly try MDX for Kylin](/docs/install/kylin_docker.html).
-- Prepare `Kylin Sales` datasets in Kylin.
+- Prepare `Kylin Sales` cube which status must be ready in Kylin.

 ## Preparation<a id="Preparation"></a>